lzenner/mptweaks/README.md

 	* By Lauriel
 	* With counterspell by Grammarsalad (coming soon)

-* Pause Game when NPC turns hostile during dialogue by Lauriel
+* Pause game when NPCs turn hostile during dialogue by Lauriel